Pawventures

 Beach Days

 • Provide shade.
 A beach umbrella, pop-up tent, or beach canopy is essential.
+Dogs cannot self-regulate shade at the beach the way they would on a trail.

 • Bring fresh water.
 Dogs can become dehydrated quickly in the sun and wind, and drinking salt water causes diarrhea and further dehydration.